LujainAb/TriviaAPI/README.md

 ## Deployment N/A

 ## Authors
-Backend both by Udacity team and i, Lujain Almutairi.
+Backend both by Udacity team and i, Lujain Almutairi. and the frontend is enhanced by my amazing instructor @iMishaDev from Udacity Misk.

 ## Acknowledgements
 Thanks to the awesome team at Udacity for this amazing opportunaity to work on this app!